 Florida NRCS, led by our State Conservationist and Leadership Team, serves diverse agricultural needs through four area offices, 34 field offices, and a Plant Materials Center.
+We provide voluntary, cost-effective program and technical assistance to landowners to conserve, protect and improve soil, water, air, plants and animals.
+In doing so, we enable farmers and landowners to better steward and manage their property and remain economically viable.

 State Programs and Initiatives

 En Español: El Servicio de Conservación de Recursos Naturales (NRCS) del Departamento de Agricultura (USDA) en Florida invita a los agricultores y ganaderos a presentar solicitudes para varios programas de conservación.
 La participación en todos los programas es voluntaria y continuo, pero habra ocasiones en que se anuncien fechas de vencimiento para aplicar segun cantidades de fondos anuales.
-Para obtener más información sobre los programas de asistencia técnica y financiera de NRCS visite el siguiente sitio web: Informacion de NRCS en Español
+Para obtener más información sobre los programas de asistencia técnica y financiera de NRCS visite el siguiente sitio web: Informacion de NRCS en Español.

 State Payment Schedule